Switcheo/carbon-polynetwork-evm/README.md

-# Switcheo TradeHub Ethereum Deposit Contract
+# Carbon - EVM Contracts

-This is the repository contains the Ethereum (or other EVM-chains) deposit contracts for Switcheo TradeHub.
+This is the repository contains the Ethereum (and all EVM-compatible chain) deposit and wrapped native token (SWTH) contracts for Carbon via the Polynetwork bridge.

 ## Setup